vovavili/main_function/README.rst

 (one of his best), and video explaining the same concept by mCoding is at 865 thousand views (his most viewed video ever).
 Question asking what this idiom does on StackOverflow has more than 7600 upvotes, and more than 3200 bookmarks (second most upvoted Python question).
-Furthermore, this fits in line with introduction of dataclasses, which is basically a way of declaring classes without writing boilerplate magic methods.
+Furthermore, this introduction fits in line with introduction of dataclasses, which is basically a way of declaring classes without writing boilerplate magic methods.

-This module demonstrates a way of attaining the same control flow while not forcing newcomers to get acquainted with a traditional idiom, relyiong on a very telling decorator instead.
+This module demonstrates a way of attaining the same control flow while not forcing newcomers to get acquainted with a traditional idiom, relying on a very telling decorator instead.

 Example: